Dental Insurance in Ontario: Costs, Coverage & Best Plans (2026)

 Why it made our list: Dental care isn’t automatically included in GMS’s three tiers of private health insurance; instead, it’s available as an optional add-on to any of the three plans.
 We’ve chosen the OmniPlan—which includes robust coverage for paramedical services, vision care, and other common health expenses—as the best value, but you can tweak your coverage to meet your family’s needs with a wide range of optional add-ons.

-For instance, if you’re only in search of dental insurance with bare-bones coverage for other types of care, the Basic Plan starts as low as $9.75/month for single applicants and $14/month for couples.
+For instance, if you’re only in search of dental insurance with basic coverage for other types of care, the Basic Plan starts as low as $9.75/month for single applicants and $14/month for couples.
 But the added benefits of the ExtendaPlan and OmniPlan, like coverage for hearing aids, diabetic supplies, and blood pressure monitors, may add value for many Canadians—especially seniors.

 Premiums for the Dental Care add-on range from $69.25/month for adults under 35 to $76.75/month for seniors aged 80+.
 Premiums for the OmniPlan start at $62.00/month.